chandrasekhar-yammani/data-analytics-portfolio/airline-review-sentiment/README.md

 **Dataset:** 23,171 airline reviews

 ## Problem

+**Business problem: Which service factors most influence whether a customer recommends the airline, and where should operational investment go?**
 Predict whether a customer would recommend an airline based on structured ratings and the text of their review, and identify what drives that recommendation.

+**Capabilities demonstrated:** Text & sentiment analytics · Feature engineering · Business recommendations from text data

 ## Approach (CRISP-DM)
 1. **Business understanding:** identify drivers of customer recommendation for airline service improvement.